bruno-lim4/WEB_LazarosPit/README.md

 | BMI/MACROS Calculator    | Mockup9     |

 ### Information Saved in the Server
-- User Information (name, email, password hash, address).
+- The admin records:
+	- Name
+	- Id
+	- Phone
+	- Email
+- Customer Information:
+	- Name
+	- Id
+	- Address
+	- Phone
+	- Email
-- Product Information (name, description, price, category, stock quantity, image URL).
+- Product Information
-- Order Information (user ID, list of purchased products, quantities, total price, order date).
+	- Name
+	- Id
+	- Photo
+	- Description
+	- Price
+	- Quantity
+	- Quantity Sold

-> The BMI and Macronutrient calculator results will **not** be saved on the server; they are generated dynamically based on user input.
+The BMI and Macronutrient calculator results won't be saved on the server; they are generated dynamically based on user input.